Meaningful human control: actionable properties for AI system development: Conclusion

-The need for meaningful human control should not be limited to autonomous weapon systems.
-Societal impacts and the issue of responsibility gaps in the use of AI today puts forward meaningful human control as one of the central concepts when discussing trustworthy and responsible AI.
-In this paper, we contribute to this debate by identifying a set of four properties aimed to support practice-minded professionals to design and develop systems that can incorporate a meaningful form of human control.
-With these four properties we have realized two goals: \begin{enumerate*}[label=(\arabic*)] \item contributed to closing the gap between the theory and practice of meaningful human control, and \item explicitly link meaningful human control to existing frameworks and methodologies across disciplines that can support design and development of human-AI systems. \end{enumerate*} We believe this work will enable researchers and practitioners to take actionable steps towards the design and development of systems under meaningful human control, enabling many of the promised benefits of AI while maintaining human responsibility and control.
+Societal impacts and the issue of responsibility gaps in the use of AI today puts forward meaningful human control as one of the central concepts when discussing trustworthy and responsible AI, and we think it should also take central place on AI development.
+We believe this work will enable researchers and practitioners to take actionable steps towards the design and development of systems under meaningful human control, enabling many of the promised benefits of AI while maintaining human responsibility and control.